 Dr. Hinchcliff received her medical degree from the Rosalind Franklin University Chicago Medical School and completed her residency at Norwalk Hospital in Connecticut.
 She completed a rheumatology fellowship training at Northwestern University Feinberg School of Medicine in Chicago, IL, while earning a Master of Science degree in clinical investigation.
 In 2018, she joined the Yale Medicine faculty.

 Dr. Hinchcliff’s passion for treating patients with scleroderma stems from early experiences seeing how severely the disease impacted peoples’ lives.
 “I’m dedicated to finding a cure,” she says.
-“In the meantime, I’m working to find better treatments so patients can live full lives until we find a cure.”
+“In the meantime, I’m working to find better treatments so patients can live as full lives as possible."

 As the director of the Scleroderma Program, Dr. Hinchcliff’s goal is to create a multidisciplinary program that brings doctors from as many specialties as possible together to treat the various aspects of the disease.
 “Scleroderma is a systemic disease and requires a team care approach in order to achieve the best outcome,” she says.
 The program also conducts research on treating and understanding the way scleroderma impacts the lungs, heart, gastrointestinal tract, and other organs.